 The CRAAP test stands for Currency, Relevancy, Authority, Accuracy, Purpose and Nicole Pagowsky has outlined her meme-themed CRAAP test on her blog

-Although Nicole provided the lesson to college students to teach them about how to evaluate digital resources, it lesson could easily be adapted to senior high school students to build digital literacy skills as part of National Literacy and Numeracy week.
+Although Nicole provided the lesson to college students to teach them about how to evaluate digital resources, the lesson could easily be adapted to senior high school students to build digital literacy skills.